facebookresearch/hydra/website/versioned_docs/version-0.11/tutorial/1_simple_cli_app.md

 The `cfg` is an <a class="external" href="https://omegaconf.readthedocs.io/en/latest/usage.html#access-and-manipulation" target="_blank">OmegaConf</a>
 object that holds the configuration for your function.
 You don't need a deep understanding of OmegaConf for this tutorial.
+Note that hydra does not preserve the return value of `@hydra.main()` functions for the sake of enabling more complex features, such as [multirun](https://hydra.cc/docs/tutorial/multi-run).

 We can pass arbitrary command line arguments from which Hydra creates a hierarchical configuration object:
 ```yaml